Apple orchard at Mercier Orchards in Blue Ridge, Georgia. Photo by @mercierorchards

-Enjoy a visit with your family to the Red Apple Barn near Ellijay in the North Georgia mountains on weekends starting Aug.
-21, 2020.
-Admission is $8.75 and includes a tractor ride to the orchard, an apple from the orchard, a cup of apple cider, an apple cider doughnut, two flowers, water, rock and pumpkin painting, games, picnic areas and playground for the kids.
+Enjoy a visit with your family to the Red Apple Barn near Ellijay in the North Georgia mountains on weekends starting Labor Day weekend 2021.
+Admission is $9 and includes a tractor ride to the orchard, an apple from the orchard, a cup of apple cider, an apple cider doughnut, two flowers, water, rock and pumpkin painting, games, picnic areas and playground for the kids.
 In the farm store, you have to try the apple pies, fritters, bread, caramel and candied apples, jams and jellies, honey and apple cider.
 U-pick apples are limited this year due to an early frost, but the pumpkin patch opens in October.
-Review the barn's COVID-19 precautions before your visit.